Our Services

 Helpful Resources

-Doctors monitor pelvic pressure during colon hydrotherapy to protect pelvic organs, prevent prolapse, and avoid worsening varicose veins or hemorrhoids.
-They also adjust infusion rates to maintain electrolyte balance, ensure effective waste removal, and minimize discomfort or cramping.
+During colon hydrotherapy, doctors carefully monitor pelvic pressure to protect pelvic organs, prevent prolapse, and avoid worsening hemorrhoids or varicose veins.
+They also adjust infusion rates in real time to maintain electrolyte balance, ensure effective waste removal, and reduce cramping or discomfort.

 Colon cleansing—sometimes called colon hydrotherapy—has gained popularity for its touted benefits: detoxification, improved digestion, and even support for conditions like bloating or varicose veins.
 Yet it's not risk‐free.
 One key reason your doctor keeps a close eye on pelvic pressure is to protect your pelvic organs, blood vessels and overall well‐being.